Stationarity against integration in the autoregressive process with polynomial trend

 This phenomenon is a direct consequence of Theorem \ref{ThmStatH1}, in which we have proved that $\whk$ converges to zero when the unit root of the integrated process is located at $-1$.
-To correct this misuse, we suggest to slightly modify the rejecting rules of the usual procedures, and to remove an $\alpha/2$ part of the area concentrated around 0, which corresponds, by virtue of Theorem \ref{ThmStatH1}, to the nonstationary case where $\rho = -1$, and to add this on the other side of the spectrum.
-Accordingly, we still have $\dP\,(\cH_1\, \vert\, \cH_0) = \alpha$.
-This is described on the right-hand side of Figure \ref{FigTests} for $\kappa=0$, and can easily be extended to $\kappa \neq 0$ and $r \geq 0$.
-The results obtained on the same dataset with our corrected procedure are summarized on Table \ref{TabSimCorr}.

-By taking account of all kind of nonstationarity, our procedure is clearly more powerful than the usual KPSS and LMC ones, this can be seen on Table \ref{TabSimCorr} for $\rho=-1$.
-The useful quantiles of the limit distribution of $\whk$ under the null, depending on $\kappa$ and $r$, can be found in Table 2 of \cite{MacNeill78} up to $r = 5$.
-We have used these empirical quantiles to conduct our experiments.
-Of course, since $\cH_1^{+}$ and $\cH_1^{-}$ cannot simultaneously stand for realistic alternatives for the same path, it is possible to increase the power of the test by considering only one alternative, and to translate the rejection area either to $]\, k_{1-\alpha},\, +\infty\, [$ or $[\, 0,\, k_{\alpha}\,[$, where $k_{\alpha}$ is the $\alpha$--quantile of the limiting distribution.
-Such high-frequency signals seem quite unusual in the econometric field, and yet it remains a nonstationary eventuality that a consistent test needs to handle.
+To correct this misuse, we suggest to modify the rejecting rules of the usual procedures depending on whether the alternative is $\cH_1^{+}$ or $\cH_1^{-}$.
+Let $k_{r,\, \alpha}$ be the $\alpha$--quantile of the limiting distribution of Theorem \ref{ThmStatH0} for a given $r$, with the convention that $k_{r,\, \alpha} = k_{\alpha}$ if $\kappa=0$.
+Then the corrected test takes the following form,